Alabama teenager rescued after getting lost in Bankhead National Forest - NewsBreak

 The man said he initially went into the woods to think and got lost.
 He was later reunited with family members.

-To see a full list of agencies that responded to the search, visit the Lawrence County Sheriff’s Office page on Facebook here.
+To see a full list of agencies that responded to the search, visit the Lawrence County Sheriff’s Office page on Facebook here .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.